DealsLog in

 • Generate revised manufacturing files

-Digital orthopedic workflows provide long-term advantages in patient data management.
+Digital orthopedic workflows provide significant advantages in patient record management and long-term case tracking.

 Benefits include: